toptal/granite/docs/tutorial.md

 end
 ```

 ## Attributes

-We also need to be specific of what attributes this action can touch and then
+We also need to be specific about what attributes this action can touch and then
 we need to define attributes for it:

 ```ruby